Clanville

 Clanville is a hamlet in the civil parish of Penton Grafton in the Test Valley district of Hampshire, England.
 The hamlet lies within the North Downs Area Of Outstanding Natural Beauty on the Hampshire-Wiltshire border.
 Its nearest town is Andover, which lies approximately 5.6 miles (9.1 km) south-east from the village.

 Clanville has a village pub, the Lion, and a village hall, known as the Coronation Hall, which dates from 1953.
 The former St Margaret's Chapel dates from c1860 and is now a private residence.

 Clanville House is a Grade II* listed mansion, dating from the early 18th century.

 Blissamore Hall is a modernised stately home, with parts dating from the 17th century.
 An earlier manor on the site is listed in the 1086 Domesday Book.
 Also known as Clanville Lodge, its former residents include General Edward Mathew, and the High Sheriff of Hampshire, Henry Bosanquet.
-In 1967, it was developed as a equestrian stud which from 1995 was operated by Sir Christopher and Lady (Jennie) Bland.
+In 1967, it was developed as an equestrian stud which from 1995 was operated by Sir Christopher and Lady (Jennie) Bland.